 Ingredients

-- Very ripe bananas - brown and spotty, so that they are sweet enough for this recipe.
-They are the key ingredient.
+- Very ripe bananas - brown and spotty, so they are sweet enough for this recipe.
+They are the key ingredient!
+I leave bananas on the counter until they ripen enough to make banana bread.

-- Whole wheat pastry flour - this flour is perfect for banana bread.
+- Spelt flour- this flour is perfect for banana bread.

 - Arrowroot powder - for additional tenderness and softness to the flour.
 If you do not have it, you can use organic cornstarch, or you can omit it.

 - Black tahini - a good quality tahini with a more liquid consistency is better.
-I like Eden brand's black tahini.
+I like Eden brand's black sesame butter.
+Whichever tahini you have on hand is fine, although I recommend runny tahini that is not bitter.
+Some brands of tahini are stiffer than others.
+If yours is stiff, mix it with water to thin it.

 - Organic cane sugar - this is vegan.